SmartThingsCommunity/dynamodb-context-store-nodejs/README.md

 * **installedAppId**: the UUID of the installed app instance.
 This is the primary key of the table.
 * **locationId**: the UUID of the location in which the app is installed
+* **locale**: the locale client used to install the app
 * **authToken**: the access token used in calling the API
 * **refreshToken**: the refresh token used in generating a new access token when one expires
 * **config**: the current installed app instance configuration, i.e. selected devices, options, etc.
+* **state**: name-value storage for the installed app instance

-_Note: Version 2.X.X is a breaking change to version 1.X.X as far as configuring the context store is concerned, but either one can be used with any version of the SmartThings SDK._
+**_Note: Version 3.X.X is a breaking change to version 2.X.X as far as configuring the context store is concerned, but either one can be used with any version of the SmartThings SDK.
+The new state storage functions are only available with version 5.X.X or later of the SDK._**

 ## Installation